stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

   - Operations sponsored by I:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
-    - One or more `CHANGE_TRUST` operations configuring trustlines on EI.
+    - One `CHANGE_TRUST` operation configuring trustlines on EI if the asset is not the native asset.
     - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
     - One or more `SET_OPTIONS` operations adding I and R's signers to ER.